nickvirag/DownloadMoreStorageSpace/README.md

 ```
 function bufferToFilenames(buffer)
 ```
-Convert a buffer to a list of filenames that will be created by Storage Space Creator 📂💫😎.
+Convert a buffer to a list of filenames that will be created by Storage Space Creator.
 Unlike `compress`, this does not write the files to the user's hard drive.

 Example:
 ```